 In response, he founded the Creating Health Collaborative, an international group of innovators exploring health from the perspective of people and communities.
 Their work adopts a broader understanding of health to encompass things like safety, physical functioning, financial security, emotional security, and nourishing relationships.
 The Collaborative’s membership includes individuals from Kaiser Permanente, Mayo Clinic, the California Endowment, FSG, HealthPartners, MIT, the Healthy Neighborhoods Equity Fund, ISAIAH, and the Democracy Collaborative.

-The key insight that underpins his work is the well-established fact that risk factors alone cannot explain why people are healthy or sick.
-The missing link is whether people have a sense of control over their lives, something that requires agency – the ability to make purposeful choices.
+Common to all of their innovations is the key insight that risk factors alone cannot explain why people are healthy or sick.
+The missing link is whether people have a sense of control over their lives, something that requires individuals and communities to have ‘agency’.

-Dr Tamber is the former Medical Director of Map of Medicine, a company that produces 'clinical pathways' designed to improve the flow of patients through health care systems.
-The pathways were one of the first forms of content designed to interoperate with electronic medical records.
+Dr Pritpal S Tamber is the former Medical Director of Map of Medicine, a company that produces 'clinical pathways' to improve the flow of patients through health care systems.
 He's also the former Editorial Director for Medicine for BioMed Central, the company that disrupted academic publishing by making open access commercially sustainable.
 He started his career as an editor at the BMJ.

-Most organizations limit their definition of population health to ‘the outcomes experienced by a group of individuals’.
+Most organisations limit their definition of population health to ‘the outcomes experienced by a group of individuals’.
 By failing to embrace the full definition, which includes ‘the distribution of outcomes within the group’, they render their population health efforts inert before they even start.
-Truly embracing the full definition forces organizations to face their negative impact on health equity.
-Dr Tamber shows how members of the Creating Health Collaborative are admitting their role in driving health inequalities and how they’re changing what they do to truly embrace population health.
+Truly embracing the full definition forces organisations to face their role in health equity.
+Dr Tamber shows how members of the Creating Health Collaborative are acknowledging their (often inadvertent) role in driving health inequity and how they’re changing what they do to truly embrace population health.